Pain Awareness Month: Fibromyalgia

 Fibromyalgia is believed to be caused by the brain sending the wrong pain signals to the wrong place at the wrong time, theoretically caused by cells not working properly.
 Focusing on the core bases of your health (your cells), with things like DMSO could theoretically help correct the cells to work the way they are supposed to.

-When we received this review from one of our customers using just our plain DMSO, we decided to do further research on what other ingredients might be able to help with widespread muscle pain, nerve pain, and fatigue.
-That is when we created our Inner Warrior blend.
+When we received this review from one of our customers using just our plain DMSO, we decided to research ingredients that could allow us to create a blend more targeted to things like widespread muscle pain, nerve pain, and fatigue.
+That is when Inner Warrior came to be.

 “Fibromyalgia.”
 The ACPA, 18 Jan.
 2018, www.theacpa.org/conditions-treatments/conditions-a-z/fibromyalgia/.